University College Roosevelt: Student organisations

 The Roosevelt's All Students Association (RASA) is a student association open to all students at UCR.
 RASA is the umbrella organization of many different student-led societies and teams.
 The RASA board consists of six members that are elected yearly by the student body.

 The Academic Affairs Council (AAC) is mainly responsible for handling academic complaints, monitoring academic standards, representing students as a part of UCR, and helping students academically.
-It is active in some of the university's major decision making bodies, to ensure student input on different levels.
+It is active in some of the university's major decision-making bodies, to ensure student input on different levels.
 The AAC is also responsible for representing UCR on a national level, at the UCSRN (University College Student Representatives the Netherlands) and ISO (Interstedelijk Studenten Overleg).
 This board consists of a chair, vice-chair, student advisor, internal officer and external officer.

 The Housing Affairs Council (HAC) has multiple functions: HAC represents students’ housing interests and works to ensure good living conditions on campus for a reasonable price.
 The board consist of a chair, a secretary, a treasurer and four campus elders.

 Social

-Several sororities and fraternities are present at UCR, providing members with weekly activities and organizing larger events for the wider UCR population.
-V.S.V Illicio and A.L.
-Fides are two sororities for women, while O.M.D.
-Erodios is the college's single fraternity.
+A sorority and a fraternity are present at UCR, providing members with weekly activities and organizing larger events for the wider UCR population.
+A.L.
+Fides (sorority) and O.M.D.
+Erodios (fraternity) are currently active organizations.
+Their activities include weekly Tuesday borrels, trips, room crawls, organized dinners, joint borrels, and end-of-year barbecues.
+A.L.
+Fides aims to provide a supportive social and academic network for its members and to enhance student life.
+Both organizations are active and continue to accept new members.

+V.S.V Illicio, a former sorority, is no longer active as of early 2025 due to a lack of membership and limited interest from prospective members.

 Additionally there is a student rowing association, M.S.R.A.
 Odin (Middelburg Student Rowing Association Odin), open to all UCR students who host weekly dinners and other social events for its members, and make up more than 10% of the student body.

 Athletics

 The RASA Sports Committee, called SportsCo, organizes a variety of sports for students.
 Regular trainings and events are hosted in various sports centres in Middelburg.
 Inter-collegiate tournaments with other University Colleges in the Netherlands are regularly held.

-MSRA Odin, the Middelburg Student Rowing Association, is an independent rowing association associated with UCR and open to Hogeschool Zeeland students.
+M.S.R.A.
+Odin, the Middelburg Student Rowing Association, is an independent rowing association associated with UCR and open to Hogeschool Zeeland students.

 Roosevelt runners (RR) is UCR's student running club.
 During the year, the Roosevelt Runners participate in international competitions such as the Batavierenrace, national races like CPC Loop Den Haag and provincial races all around Zeeland.
 They also take part in local charity fun runs.